keyreach29/Expected-Time-Arrival-for-online-taxi-uber-bolt-/Dev/README.md

 Install the required libraries/packages listed in the requirements.txt file so that it will be allow to import them into the python's scripts and notebooks without any issue.
 NB: For MacOs users, please install Xcode if you have an issue.

-Repository Structure
+**Repository Structure**
 The repository is organized as follows:

-data/: Contains the dataset files. notebooks/: Contains Jupyter notebooks showcasing the step-by-step implementation of the case study, including EDA, feature engineering, model development, and evaluation. dev/: Contains any source code or scripts used in the case study, such as data preprocessing or custom functions.
+**data/**: Contains the dataset files.
+**notebooks/**: Contains Jupyter notebooks showcasing the step-by-step implementation of the case study, including EDA, feature engineering, model development, and evaluation.
+**dev/**: Contains any source code or scripts used in the case study, such as data preprocessing or custom functions.
 Feel free to explore the notebooks and source code to gain a deeper understanding.

-Run FastAPI
+**Run FastAPI**
 To run the fastAPI, paste this code to your terminal:

-uvicorn main:app — reload
+**uvicorn main:app — reload**
 When you run the script and start the web server using Uvicorn, your FastAPI application becomes accessible at

 http://127.0.0.1:8000